San7o/Brenta-Engine/docs/DESIGN.md

 # Design

+THIS DOCUMENT IS A DRAFT AND IT IS NOT COMPLETE

 Game engines are complex pieces of software.
-They provide an interface to define logic, render graphics, and access system resources like audio and input, as well as providing a cross-platform abstraction to the developer.
+They provide an platform to define logic, render graphics, and access system resources like audio and input, as well as providing a cross-platform abstraction to the developer.

 ![high-level-overview](./brenta-picture.png)

-Brenta's its development has been more iterative than meticulously designed.
+Brenta's development has been more iterative than meticulously designed.
 I rewrote huge parts of the engine many many times, to the point where I am not scared to do big refactoring anymore - that is just routine - and I know I am deemed to repeat this process